luapower/luapower-all/nw.md

 Get key pressed and toggle states.
 The query can be one or more key names separated by spaces or by `+` eg. 'alt+f3' or 'alt f3'.

-The key name can start with `^` in which case the toggle state of that key is queried instead eg. '^capslock' returns the toggle state of the caps lock key while 'capslock' returns its pressed state.
+The key name can start with `^` in which case the toggle state of that key is queried instead eg. '^capslock' returns the toggle state of the caps lock key while 'capslock' returns its pressed state. (only the capslock, numlock and scrolllock keys have toggle states).

-(only the capslock, numlock and scrolllock keys have toggle states).
+The key name can start with `!` which checks that the key is _not_ pressed.

 ### `win:keydown(key)`